Literary Device

 Conclusion

 I was able to use YouTube to find these movie clips very quickly.
 A search on the internet shows so many examples of movie clips connecting to language arts objectives.
-It is a neat way to analyze some familiar movies, connect it to stories, and have some fun in the process while teaching the literary device or foreshadowing.
+It is a neat way to analyze some familiar movies, connect them to stories, and have some fun in the process while teaching the literary device or foreshadowing.

 Love to grab our Teaching Foreshadowing with Movie Clips Google Slides Graphic Organizer or Printable Version?
 Just click DOWNLOAD below.
 Hope you enjoy!!!